ros-realtime/ros-realtime-rpi4-image/docs/BuilderDesignAndUsageGuide.md

 cross-compile it in phase2.
 This is done via a cross compilation toolchain installed on the host machine.
 An example of this is given in [`image_builder/data/example-cross-compile`](../image_builder/data/example-cross-compile).
-This is an example profile that can be overlaid ontop of any image and will cross-compile and install a C++ project.
+This is an example profile that can be overlaid on top of any image and will cross-compile and install a C++ project.
 Please read this profile if you're interested in creating your own profile.
 Most C++ projects will follow a similar structure to it: